laparda14/gimhookTesting/README.md

 A desktop app and modloader for Gimkit.

-# Is this allowed?
+# Is this allowed on Gimkit?

-**Yes, as long as you limit your usage of this to only your own live games.**
+According to the Gimkit team, **it's allowed as long as you limit your usage of this to only your own live games.**

 # How do I make a mod?